ethereum/solidity-examples/README.md

 ### Performance

-`npm contracts-perf` will run the entire perf suite.
+`npm run contracts-perf` will run the entire perf suite.

 For more information about perf read the full [perf documentation](./docs/perf.md).